-The Poultry Health Programme operated by the Department of Agriculture, Food and the Marine (DAFM) includes surveillance for poultry mycoplasmosis.
+The Poultry Health Programme operated by DAFM includes surveillance for poultry mycoplasmosis.
 Mycoplasmas in poultry, whilst of no public health concern, can present significant problems both commercially and potentially for bird welfare.
-Two important serotypes of mycoplasmas which can infect poultry worldwide are as follows:
+Three important serotypes of mycoplasmas which can infect poultry worldwide are as follows: